alok6123/E-B4_E-KARMA-Experiment1/storyboard/README.md

 <br>V.	Result: A and B are equal.

  II.
 Minus operator:
-To check whether the number is equal or not :
+<br>To check whether the number is equal or not :
 <br>I.	Input two numbers A and B.
 <br>II.
 Use minus operator (-) to check.
 <br>III.
 Example:- A-B (A=10 and B=5)